Home :: Health Information for Travel

 A number of countries have their own health requirements and won't let you in unless you comply.

 Usually these involve international travel vaccinations, such as cholera or yellow fever.
 In some cases, countries require disclosure, such as of HIV status, for example, although many HIV-positive people simply choose to boycott those countries.
 (For great advice on what vaccinations you need, see Your Body Meets the World, a free publication.)

 If you suffer from it, you'll have to consider avoiding jet lag.
 Some travelers don't feel it at all, but for others, half a dozen time zones can mean a week or more of discomfort.
 Yet much can be done to both prevent and cure jet lag.
 You may also want to know how to treat motion sickness, especially if you're planning long bus or train trips.

 If you're taking any medication, such as for high blood pressure or menopause, check with your doctor before you travel.
 You may have to take medication with you, as well as your doctor's prescriptions.
 Most large foreign cities have pharmacies where you can usually fill a prescription, but that won't be the case if you're in a rural or wild part of the word.

-Perhaps the most important travel and health precaution you should take before you go is to get fit!
+Perhaps the most important travel and health precaution you should take before you go (other than buying some travel insurance, that is) is to get fit!
 These travel fitness tips can help you get ready for your trip, and keep you fit on the road, as can this page on how to stay healthy traveling.

 While most travel is painless and illness-free, it's still wise to equip yourself with the right medical gear: this first aid kit checklist will help you gather what you need.